harveybarnhard/harveybarnhard.github.io/README.md

-This website is powered by [Jekyll](https://jekyllrb.com) and is based on the [Minimal Mistakes](https://mademistakes.com/work/minimal-mistakes-jekyll-theme/) template.
+This website is powered by [Jekyll](https://jekyllrb.com) and was initially based on the [Minimal Mistakes](https://mademistakes.com/work/minimal-mistakes-jekyll-theme/) template.